ncdns is software for accessing

 .bit domain names.
 If you want to access

-.bit domain names, ncdns is what you want to install.
+.bit domain names, ncdns is what you want to install. ncdns works with most Internet applications (not just web browsers), and uses caching for extra speed (particularly helpful when used with Electrum-NMC).
 (Technically speaking, ncdns is a Namecoin to DNS bridge.
 It allows software that speaks the DNS protocol to use Namecoin.)

-You can download ncdns at the Beta Downloads page.
+You can download ncdns at the Downloads page.

 An installer wizard is available.
 The ncdns Windows installer will offer to automatically install a Namecoin name lookup client (Namecoin Core, ConsensusJ-Namecoin, or Electrum-NMC) and Dnssec-Trigger:

 If you’re missing a dependency for ConsensusJ-Namecoin, you’ll see a notice like this: